$T\bar T$ deformation on multiquantum mechanics and regenesis: deformation on Schwarzian theory

 with the boundary condition

 where $b$ denotes the boundary, $h$ is the induced metric on the boundary, $\Phi_b$ is the value of the dilaton $\Phi$ on the boundary, and $\epsilon$ is the UV cutoff.
-Integrating out the dilaton $\Phi$, we have $R+2=0$, whose solution is the AdS$_2$ space.
-The AdS$_2$ space in global coordinate and Rindler coordinate are
+We have introduced a counterterm to cancel the divergence in the exterior curvature $K$.
+By integrating out the dilaton $\Phi$, we have $R+2=0$.
+The solution is an AdS$_2$ space.
+In the global coordinate and the Rindler coordinate, the metric reads